-Today's lesson was terrific - consisting of YHWH's instructions to Moshe which underscored, in no uncertain terms, man's need for obedience.
+This week's lesson is terrific - consisting of YHWH's instructions to Moshe which underscores, in no uncertain terms, man's need for obedience.
 YHWH made it perfectly clear that life devoid of the understanding of, and obedience to Him will result in sheer hell on earth....

 Parashah 32 is all about the following: Set something right.
 Restore someone’s property.
 Give something back.
 Fix something that was broken.
 Trust YHWH....It starts out with YHWH discussing with Moshe (Moses) everything from commerce to land, and home and slave ownership.
 In Leviticus 25:1-13, we can see that YHWH even commands that the land itself is to observe Shabbat rest: